Users as Annotators: LLM Preference Learning from Comparison Mode: Experiments

 \subsection{Synthetic EM Experiments}

 We first examine the performance of Algorithm \ref{alg:EM_UBM} through some simulation experiments.
 Figure \ref{fig:cvg_of_EM_iteration} draws several different paths of Algorithm \ref{alg:EM_UBM} with different initial points.
 We can see that in both panels the estimated parameters converge to the true ones.
 Thus it validates the convergence result established in Theorem \ref{thm:simple_two_mass_converge}.
-We refer to Appendix \ref{subapx:more_simulations} for more details and more numerical experiments on the convergence.
+We refer to Appendix \ref{subapx:more_simulations} for more details and more numerical experiments on the convergence, and Appendix \ref{subsec:uneq_mu} for an ablation experiment when Assumption \ref{ass:mu} is relaxed.

 Next, we consider the case of model specification for $\mathcal{P}_{\eta}.$ When misspecification does occur, the estimates from Algorithm \ref{alg:EM_UBM} still capture a reasonable amount of information about the underlying distribution.
 Figure \ref{fig:model_misspecify} illustrates this result.
 For both panels, despite that the true distribution $\mathcal{P}_\eta$ (red lines) is not a member of the assumed model family, the estimated distribution $\hat{\mathcal{P}}_\eta$ (yellow lines) still provides a good approximation of the true distribution.
 In the left panel, for instance, although a discrete model cannot perfectly represent a continuous distribution, it successfully identifies the underlying clusters of attentive and casual users.
 This is already sufficient for our usage of data filtering.
 Further details on this experiment are provided in Appendix \ref{subapx:more_simulations}, where we also show that more complex model families can be used to achieve a better approximation.